 The historical contexts represented in the films is extended by the study of significant film movements so that learners can gain a sense of the development of film from its early years to its still emerging digital future.
 Studies in documentary, experimental and short films also add to the breadth of the learning experience.

-If taking A-level Film Studies, you will be assessed at the end of two years through two exams (both 2 hours 30 minutes - worth 70%) and non-exam assessment (worth 30%).
+You will be assessed at the end of two years through two exams (both 2 hours 30 minutes - worth 70%) and non-exam assessment (worth 30%).

 |Examined component||Covers the style, context, and meaning of both classic and independent American film, as well as modern British cinema.||Examined components combined - 70%|